Choosing Your Life Partner

 “There are three things that are too amazing for me, four that I do not understand: the way of an eagle in the sky, the way of a snake on a rock, the way of a ship on the high seas, and the way of a man with a maiden."
 (Proverbs 30:18-19)

 When you are beginning to be drawn romantically towards someone, you should begin by earnestly seeking God in prayer.
 Rather than engaging in many in-depth, heart-sharing conversations, or hours spent in late night phone calls, texts, and e-mails, we would recommend the wisdom of stepping back and devoting time to prayer.
 It is important to realize that as emotionally intoxicating as this time can be, it is also a time where you are tremendously prone to being deceived.
-We would recommend following the specific course of action listed below before making your feelings known to the object of your affection.
+We would recommend following the specific course of action listed below before making your feelings known to the person directly.

 - Submit the whole thing to God and commit yourself to laying down your feelings and the potential of this relationship if God’s direction to do so becomes clear.